Fairfield, New South Wales: Culture

 A cinema at Fairfield Forum was opened as 'Hoyts Forum Twin' on 17 March 1983 with around 400 seating.
 In 1992, the complex was renamed Fairfield Cinema, with a third screen installed in 1996.
 In 2006, it was reestablished as the World Cinemas (primarily exhibiting Bollywood films).
 The cinema was altogether closed in 2010 and its site became a fitness/gym centre.

-Fairfield's large Iraqi and Assyrian community has had the media describe the suburb as 'Little Iraq' or 'Little Baghdad'.
-More Iraqi businesses have opened in Fairfield, mostly around Ware Street.
-These businesses include everything from jewellery shops to restaurants, making the area favourite entertainment and shopping hotspot for the Iraqi and Assyrian community.
-Fairfield's culturally diverse population is reflected in multicultural local businesses such as over twenty different types of cafés and restaurants that include Assyrian, Iraqi, Italian, Chinese, Lebanese, Vietnamese, South American and Thai cuisine.

 Sydney's Iraqi community congregated in Fairfield to celebrate Iraq qualifying for the Asian Football Cup finals in 2007.
 More than 7000 people joined in street celebrations around Fairfield on Sunday 29 July 2007 after Iraq won the Asian Cup finals.
-Similar events took place in January 2023 when Iraq won the 25th Arabian Gulf Cup by defeating Oman in the final, 3-2 in extra time with Iraq scoring the winning goal deep into stoppage time of the 2nd half of extra time.
+Similar events took place in January 2023 when Iraq won the 25th Arabian Gulf Cup by defeating Oman in the final.
 There is a 1,000 sqm public library in Hamilton Road, which was previously located in Kenyon Street.
 Fairfield has a few Assyrian churches, sporting clubs, cultural associations and health groups.

+Although most of the aforementioned commercial precincts are not a leading part of Fairfield's night time attribute at present, wedding receptions, however, do prevail night activity on the weekends.
+Major wedding and party venues in the area include Crystal Room Paradiso, Monamor Reception, Imperial Paradiso and Paradiso Reception Centre.
+In the 1990s and 2000s, El Roche Reception Centre was a popular wedding venue and a Middle Eastern restaurant in Smart Street, before it was shut down in August 2009, and superseded by Crystal Room Paradiso in 2010.

+‘Fairfield’ has been synonymised with ‘Assyrian’, as people overseas have been familiar with its Assyrian culture.
+Iraqi and Assyrian businesses have opened in Fairfield, mostly around Ware Street.
+These businesses include everything from jewellery shops to restaurants, making the area favourite entertainment and shopping hotspot for the Iraqi and Assyrian community.
+Elderly Assyrian men gather daily to play dominoes in the outdoor tables, which are printed with chess board.
+Fairfield's culturally diverse population is reflected in multicultural local businesses such as over twenty different types of cafés and restaurants that include Assyrian, Iraqi, Italian, Chinese, Lebanese, Vietnamese, South American and Thai cuisine.